ericsun153/cse15l-lab-reports/lab-report-3-week-6.md

 ![Image4](Week6/1.3.jpg)

+* What if we want to copy a file from local computer to the server?
+We use the command of `scp`.

 ## Setup Github Access from ieng6
 * For this step, we firstly clone our repositary of **markdown-parser** onto the *ieng6* server.